A relation between zip stacks and moduli stacks of truncated local shtukas: Representability of

-\subsection{Connection with Lusztig's variety}
+\subsection{Connection with Lusztig's Variety}

-In fact, after our discovery of the representability result \ref{Thm:keyRep}, we learned from the paper of Pink-Wedhorn-Ziegler \cite{PinkWedhornZiegler1} that the representing quotient scheme $\mathsf{E}_{\mu}\backslash G^2$ has several incarnations.
-To be precise, $\mathsf{E}_{\mu}\backslash G^2$ also represents some of the coset variety defined in loc. cit., which in turn is isomorphic to some of Lusztig's varieties defined in \cite{LuszParobCharShvII}.
-For the reader's convenience, we spell out below the corresponding coset variety and Lusztig variety, following \cite[\S 12.1]{PinkWedhornZiegler1}, with slightly modified normalization (e.g., left actions vs right actions).
+After the discovery of the representability result \ref{Thm:keyRep}, we learned from the paper of Pink-Wedhorn-Ziegler \cite{PinkWedhornZiegler1} that the representing quotient scheme $\mathsf{E}_{\mu} \backslash G^2$ has several other incarnations.
+To be precise, $\mathsf{E}_{\mu} \backslash G^2$ also represents some of the coset varieties defined in loc. cit., which, in turn, is isomorphic to special cases of Lusztig's varieties defined in \cite{LuszParobCharShvII}.
+For the reader's convenience, we detail below the corresponding coset variety and Lusztig variety, following \cite[\S 12.1]{PinkWedhornZiegler1}, with slightly modified normalization (e.g., left actions vs. right actions).

 We assume in this subsection that $k$ is algebraically closed, as in the setting of \cite{PinkWedhornZiegler1} and \cite{LuszParobCharShvII}.
-Thanks to this assumption, for a $k$-variety $X$, we abuse language and do not distinguish $X$ and $X(k)$.
+Thanks to this assumption, for a $k$-variety $X$, we abuse language and do not distinguish between $X$ and $X(k)$.

 Via the following isomorphism $\iota: G^2\cong G^2, (g, h)\mapsto (g^{-1}, h^{-1})$, the $\mathsf{E}_{\mu}$ action on $G^2$ that we define in \S \ref{S:Rep} translates into the usual action by right multiplication: $(g, h)\circ (p_-, p_+)= (gp_-, hp_+)$.
 Denote by $ G^2/\mathsf{E}_{\mu}$ the quotient scheme of $G^2$ by the action of $\mathsf{E}_{\mu}$ by the usual right multiplication.
 Then $\iota$ induces an isomorphism of algebraic $k$-varieties,